-CO Statement

-CO1

-consumption fucntion.
+CO Statement CO1 Define how mearsures and find out the difficulties in national income and consumption fucntion.
 CO2 Analyze the Keynesian multiplierand say's of law of income.
 CO3 Evaluate the consumer bahaviour in India and its utility and consumer surplus.
 CO4 Examine the theories of production and theory of costs.

-CO5

-Investment, Marginal Efficiency of Capital.
+CO5 Explain the theory of markets and Meaning, types and determinants of Δ Investment, Marginal Efficiency of Capital.